FACTBOX-Europe's travel disruption set to continue as summer ends | Business

 After sweeping job and pay cuts when COVID-19 brought travel to a grinding halt, staff across the industry from pilots to baggage handlers are asking for big pay increases and better working conditions. ** Norwegian Air in June agreed a 3.7% pay rise for pilots among other benefits.

-** SAS and Ryanair in July agreed terms with some unions representing their pilots, while British Airways and KLM signed wage deals with ground staffers, as strikes affected hundreds of thousands of travellers in the key holiday period. ** Lufthansa cancelled about 800 flights at its main bases in Frankfurt and Munich after its pilots went on strike on Friday, affecting 130,000 passengers.
-Labour union VC, which is demanding a 5.5% pay rise this year and automatic inflation compensation thereafter, had called on more than 5,000 Lufthansa pilots to stage a 24-hour walkout.
+** SAS and Ryanair in July agreed terms with some unions representing their pilots, while British Airways and KLM signed wage deals with ground staffers, as strikes affected hundreds of thousands of travellers in the key holiday period. ** Lufthansa and pilots' union VC reached a deal in a wage dispute on Tuesday, averting a second strike that had been planned to start on Wednesday.
+The German flag carrier had said earlier on Tuesday that it would make an improved offer to the pilots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)